superluminar-io/transit-gw/README.md

 ### Transit Gateway Routing

-As shown above, you can list a number of route tables in the `routeTableNames` property.
+As shown above, you can list a number of Transit Gateway route tables in the `routeTableNames` property.
 You will have to decide how to use them in the `attachments` configuration.
-When you reference a route table in the `tgwAssociationRouteTableName` property of an attachment configuration, the Transit Gateway will associate the VPC attachment with the referenced route table.
-This means that the Transit Gateway will use this route table for routing decisions for traffic coming from the specified VPC.
-Just like multiple subnets in a VPC can use the same VPC route table (association) multiple VPCs can use the same Transit Gateway route table (association) for their outgoing traffic.
+When you reference a Transit Gateway route table in the `tgwAssociationRouteTableName` property of an attachment configuration, the Transit Gateway will associate the VPC attachment with the referenced route table.
+This means that the Transit Gateway will use this route table for routing decisions for traffic _coming from the specified VPC_.
+Just like multiple subnets in a VPC can use the same VPC route table (association), multiple VPCs can use the same Transit Gateway route table (association) for their outgoing traffic.

 As long as there are no routing entries in a Transit Gateway route table, traffic is not going anywhere.
 You can create these entries by propagating (announcing) the